Krumelur/Dashboard/README.md

 #### Source specific configuration

 When executed the first time, the harvester will create a configuration file for every source using the convention `<SOURCE_ID>.json`.
 These files will live in `{Environment.SpecialFolder.ApplicationData}/dashboardharvester`.

-On macOS this resolves to `/Users/<USERNAME>/.config/dashboardharvester`.
+* On macOS this resolves to `/Users/<USERNAME>/.config/dashboardharvester`
+* On Raspbian the folder is located at `/home/pi/.config/dashboardharvester`

 ```json
 {